wellwelwel/lru.min/README.md

 #### Run a callback for each entry

-Iterates over each key-value pair in the cache, from most recent to least recent.
+Iterates over each value-key pair in the cache, from most recent to least recent.

 ```ts
 LRU.forEach((value, key) => {